Shipping insurance

 Shipping insurance is a service which may reimburse senders whose parcels are lost, stolen, and/or damaged in transit.

 In Canada and the US, shipping insurance is offered by postal services, courier companies, and shipping-insurance companies.
 Not all insurers will insure all goods.
-For example, postal services will not insure certain economy-class parcels, though third-party insurers often will.
+For example, postal services may not insure certain economy-class parcels for free, and some items cannot be insured.

-It is possible to ship a parcel with insurance but without parcel tracking service.
-This can be a sensible thing to do.
-Shipping insurance is normally less expensive than tracking.
-Also, if a parcel is damaged in transit, tracking may be unhelpful, but shipping insurance may reimburse the sender in full.

 First-party shipping-insurance services offered by postal services and courier companies may have many more restrictions than third-party shipping-insurance services.
 First-party insurance services may not pay out on claims unless the item was packed very carefully.
 Claimants also may need to provide proof of an item's value.

-When practical, self-insurance is normally more economical than paying for insurance; see Insurance#Limited consumer benefits.
+When practical, self-insurance is normally more economical than paying for insurance; see Limited consumer benefits.